 Second, consider what the short-term and long-term consequences are for failing.
 Some goals may have minor or no consequences at all.
 Many, especially with health and fitness, may have literal life and death consequences.
 Use this as motivation as well.

 Many people find it helpful to write down these benefits and consequences.
 You can put that in your wallet, put it in your gym bag, or hang it on the refrigerator door.
 Wherever you keep it it’s a powerful reminder why you are working so hard.

 We mentioned the S.M.A.R.T. method earlier and here is where that comes into play.
-I could write an entire article on the SMART method (and many people already have) but here is the short version.
+I could write an entire article on the SMART method (and many people already have) but here is all you need to reach your goal.

 Think about what you want to accomplish and then decide on a date to accomplish it by.
 Consider realistically how long it should take you and don’t forget to plan around any major events coming up.
-A common mistake is to set a 3 or 6-month plan without taking holidays or vacations into account.
+A common mistake is to set a 3 or 6-month plan without taking holidays, major events, or vacations into account.

 Write that date down, put it on your calendar, put it on your bathroom mirror.
 Whatever it takes to remind yourself that you have a deadline approaching.
-Ask anyone who has worked under a reasonable deadline and they will tell you that it creates urgency and pushes you to work harder.
+Deadlines create urgency and pushes you to work harder.